isomerpages/pmo-nccs/media/speeches/_posts/2025-02-28-post-Speech by Senior Minister Teo Chee Hean at the Committee of Supply Debate 2025.md

 <p>Ms Chan, Dr Lim and Ms Poh asked about progress toward our 2030 NDC, and
 new measures for our 2035 target.</p>
 <p>With your permission, Mr Chairman, may I ask the Clerks to distribute
-an infographic – this summarises where we are now, and our journey to get to net zero by 2050.</p>
+an infographic<sup>5</sup> – this summarises where we are now, and our journey to get to net zero by 2050.</p>
 <p><strong>Our Progress So Far</strong>
 </p>
 <p>We are on track to meet our 2030 NDC.
 Let me provide two examples of the